Hobart2967/Hobart2967/README.md

-# Welcome to Hobarts little Coding Campfire!
+# Welcome to Hobart's little Coding Campfire!

 I am a full-stack senior software engineer located in Cologne.
 Whilst living a great passion for frontend development, I really love to implement backends filling their counterpart with data and business processes.